 Cabrini College's Financial Aid Office abides by the National Association of Student Financial Aid Administrators (NASFAA) Statement of Ethical Principles.
 These principles are as follows.
-Code of Ethics Financial aid professionals at Cabrini College shall:
+Statement of Ethical Principles Financial aid professionals at Cabrini College shall:

 Be committed to removing financial barriers for those who wish to pursue post-secondary learning